 The key thing and first step is to identify exactly what type of person is needed for the job.
-This includes knowledge, skills and experience but also the personal characteristics (e.g. initiative) and motivation a recruit brings.
 The next step is interviewing effectively.
-Various techniques and approaches increase significantly the interviewers understanding of the candidate's personal qualities, motivation and skills and chances of successfully determining how they will perform a job.
+Various techniques and approaches increase significantly the interviewers understanding of the candidate's personal qualities, motivation and skills and chances of successfully determining how they will perform.